metabase/metabase/docs/questions/sharing/alerts.md

 ## Setting up an alert

-Go to a questions and click on the **bell** icon in the bottom right of the screen.
+Go to a question and click on the **bell** icon in the bottom right of the screen.

 ## Types of alerts